 Smart Citizen StationLink

 The station is designed with a modular principle where sensors can be added easily added expanding the capabilities of the installation or replaced when they are damaged or the sensors lifetime is over.
 From a costs perspective while being more expensive than the Smart Citizen Kit it is also conceived as a low-cost solution.
-That allows to guarantee at least four stations will be available for each Living Lab to increase the spatial resolution and reliability of the measurements.

 The design builds on top of the Smart Citizen Kit adding an extra set of more accurate sensors especially aimed at measuring air pollutants.
 The sensors include the Gas Sensor Board, featuring EC Carbon Monoxide, Nitrogen Dioxide and Ozone sensors and the PM Sensor Board, featuring a PM 2.5 / PM 10 sensor.